slab/quill/_posts/2014-11-06-quill-v0-19-no-more-iframes.md

 title: Quill v0.19 - No More Iframes
 ---

 Customizability is core to Quill's ethos and the new [v0.19 release](https://github.com/quilljs/quill/releases/tag/v0.19.0) is a big step towards fulfilling that mission.
 In previous versions Quill utilized an iframe to contain the editor.
-This unfortunately prevented expected browser behaviors and made it difficult for developers to access and extend Quill.
+This unfortunately prevented expected browser behaviors and made it difficult for developers to access and extend Quill[^1].
 Its removal is the biggest change in v0.19 and some rippling effects are expected.
 They, and other changes for v0.19, are summarized here.

 ### Styles